February 1, 2023

-Physicians heading into private practice have dozens of decisions to make, but few will have more consequence than where you physically locate your medical office.
+Physicians heading into private practice have dozens of decisions to make, but few will have more consequence than where you locate your medical office.

 Location will impact your accessible market, your competition, and your startup costs.
 It will have a substantial effect on both the quality of care and the patient experience you deliver.
 Perhaps most important, it will shape how you live your daily life.
-Physicians that take this seriously will set themselves up for long-term success.
+Physicians who take this seriously will set themselves up for long-term success.

 This is not the time to do things yourself, rely on friendly advice, or take the first option you encounter.
 Rather, it is a time to seek out expert counsel, use key data sets to guide decisions, and be ready to spend several months creating a sound foundation for your new business.
 Anything less can expose your practice to risk - costing you money and affecting your growth trajectory.

 “The good news is, as a physician, you can make a smart, long-term decision,” said Nathan Crowe, a senior vice president who specializes in healthcare at Scheer Partners, a commercial real estate firm headquartered in Maryland.
 “If you are thoughtful on the front end about what you want your career to look like and what you want your patient base to look like, you can be in a facility for a very, very long time.”

 Experts say that choosing a location for their practice starts with a lifestyle question: where do you want to live?